NSFW: upgruv talks with nude model busted at Monroeville strip mall

 However, not all of the attention has been good — and that's her problem.

-Well, that and pending charges of indecent exposure and disorderly conduct.
-Truth.
+She faces charges of indecent exposure and disorderly conduct.

 (Chelsea Guerra via Flickr)